fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 ### Editing/IDE Tools

-The group aims to help the F# community deliver high quality, consistent, easy-to-install, reliable editing experiences for F# code on all major platforms and as many editors as feasible
+The group aims to help the F# community deliver high quality, consistent, easy-to-install, reliable editing experiences for F# code on all major platforms and as many editors as feasible.
+We also aim to encourage and facilitate Notebook/Workbook experiences (e.g. iPython notebook)

-Currently the focus for “full featured” tooling is on

-   - Visual Studio additional tooling

-   - MonoDevelop/Xamarin Studio

-   - Emacs

-   - If necessary, facilitate 3rd-party tooling (Cloud Sharper, Tsunami etc.)

-   - Emerging editor bindings yet to reach critical sustained usage are Sublime, Vim

-We also aim to

-- Help maintain the FSharpBinding as an important project for Windows/Mac/Linux open-source development tools

-- Assist with lightweight project support for other editors (LightTable,etc)

-- Encourage and facilitate Notebook/Workbook experiences (iPython notebook)

 ### Package Management